MarcelaMaris/MarcelaMaris/README.md

 ## 📂 Featured Projects

-A selection of end-to-end analytical projects developed during the **[TripleTen](https://tripleten.com) Data Analytics Bootcamp**.
+A selection of end-to-end analytical projects developed independently and during the TripleTen Data Analytics Bootcamp.
+Each project applies real-world data workflows — from data cleaning and exploratory analysis to modelling, statistical testing, and dashboard visualisation.

-Each project applies real-world data analysis workflows — from data cleaning and EDA to modeling, statistical testing, and visualization.
+These portfolio projects complement my professional background in data-driven decision-making and business analysis.

-*Note: To ensure confidentiality, only public or educational datasets are showcased here.
+*Note: Only public or educational datasets are showcased.
 Real-world client data from freelance or independent work is not included.*

 ---